 3. Feel More Inspired And Hopeful

 Good things come out of living with less things!

-Clutter or too much stuff for the amount of space you have, makes it difficult for you to relax, both physically and mentally.
+Clutter makes it difficult for you to relax, both physically and mentally.
 It signals to your brain that your work is never done.

 Clutter is also visually distracting, it can increase your anxiety, cause feelings of guilt and embarrassment, and reduce your ability to problem solve and get things done.